michaeljoseph04/gis_intro/ReadMe.md

 - Importing spatial data into R
 - Performing a spatial join
 - Visualizing spatial data
+- Other spatial operations (a dissolve) and joining to census tracts

 More advanced operations may be added in the future.